Campaigning and lobbying

 Our small public affairs team, supported by an external relations advisory group of member centres and an external lobbying company works to create the optimum operating environment for UK ELT.

-• Orchestrating member campaigns including letter-writing campaigns to MPs and others: elected representative always prioritise constituents' needs.
-We have a member campaigning resources page to support with this
+• orchestrating member campaigns including letter-writing campaigns to MPs and others: elected representatives always prioritise constituents' needs (we have a member campaigning resources page to support with this)

 Back to the top